gammapy/gammapy/docs/overview.rst

 This page gives an overview of the main concepts in Gammapy.
 It is a theoretical introduction to Gammapy, explaining which data, sub-packages, classes and methods are involved in a data analysis with Gammapy.
+Figure :numref:`data_flow` illustrates the data flow and corresponding sub-package structure of Gammapy.
+The different data levels and data reduction steps are are explained in more detail in the following sections.

 .. _data_flow: